welpblah/welpblah.github.io/site/reading.md

 # reading

-<aside>“I think we ought to read only the kind of books that wound and stab us.
-If the book we’re reading doesn’t wake us up with a blow on the head, what are we reading it for?”<br><br> – Franz Kafka, “Letter to Oskar Pollak” (January 27, 1904)</aside><br>
+<aside><a href=""https://www.themarginalian.org/2014/06/06/kafka-on-books-and-reading/">Franz Kafka:</a> “If the book we’re reading doesn’t wake us up with a blow on the head, what are we reading it for?”</aside><br>

 <table>
   <thead>